 Required: no

-This field is deprecated and will not return a result for applications created after January 23rd, 2024.
+This field is deprecated and will not return a result for workspaces created after January 23rd, 2024.
 See IP Geolocation for a replacement available in our Smart Signals product.

 Can be empty for anonymous proxies.
 The value type: